St. Bartholomews Hospital

 For more information about these changes and what they mean for you visit our post appointment page.
 If you have any further questions, please do contact us using the contact information provided.

-We want to improve your experience as a patient at Moorfields by making booking your next outpatient appointment more efficient.
+To improve your experience as a patient, we have made the process of booking your next outpatient appointment more efficient.
 The new process will reduce the number of cancellations made, ensuring patients are seen when they need to be.

-If you are unable to attend the date provided, please contact us to arrange a date that is more suitable for you using the phone number or email address on your appointment letter.
+If you are unable to attend the follow up date provided, contact us to arrange a date that is more suitable.

-Please continue to follow the healthcare advice given to you by your team between appointments.
+Continue to follow the healthcare advice given to you by your team.
 If you are required to administer eye drops to keep your condition stable, please do so.
 If you need any further support, you can speak to one of our nurses via the nurse-led helpline on 0207 566 2345.

 If you experience sudden sight loss, or eye injury, please attend your nearest eye care unit or log on to our online A&E service.

-If you have any questions about your appointment, please use the contact details on your last appointment letter or text message.
-If you have any concerns or complaints about your care, you can contact our Patient Advice and Liaison (PALs) team by calling the team on 020 7566 2324, or by emailing them at moorfields.pals@nhs.net
+If you have any questions about your appointment, please use the information in your appointment letter or text message to contact us.
+If you have any concerns about your care, contact our Patient Advice and Liaison (PALs) team by calling the team on 020 7566 2324, or by emailing them at moorfields.pals@nhs.net